Political Party Election Broadcasts

 The Electronic Communications Act and the 2014 Regulations governing Elections in South Africa direct the Authority to monitor the extent to which Licensees (broadcast media) cover the Elections in a manner consistent with the law.

-2021 Party Elections Broadcasts
+2024 Political Elections Broadcasts

 These Regulations came into being subsequent to the Authority’s extensive consultation and workshops held with Political Parties and broadcasting service licensees across the country.
-All contributions were considered in developing the final regulations that will govern fair and equitable coverage of the May 8, 2019 elections by licensed broadcasters.
+All contributions were considered in developing the final regulations that will govern fair and equitable coverage of the 29 May 2024 elections by licensed broadcasters.

 Regulation 5 of the Party Elections Broadcasts and Political Advertisements Regulations provides for the allocation of PEB slots to registered political parties contesting the elections on the basis of the respective principles set out in Annexure A of the said Regulations.